openhab/openhab-docs/configuration/items.md

 [Group](#groups) is a special Item type that may be used to nest or combine Items.
 Users are encouraged to apply the style guide above to group names as well as Item names.
-Two schemes are recommended for Group names:
+Two naming schemes are established in the community for Group names:

 1. Use a plural word form (e.g. Batteries) where possible.
     Otherwise the word "Group" may be appended for clarity.
 2. Prepend a lowercase "g" to the name (e.g. gBattery)

 | Group Name                                | Interpretation |